 If you owe a balance on your student account, payment is necessary before your readmission can be granted.
 Late fees will accrue on any unpaid balances.

 If you have had University and/or Perkins Loans in the past, each must be in good standing in order for you to be readmitted.
-If you have had a Stafford and/or PLUS Loan in the past, each must be in good standing so that you may receive federal student aid upon your return to Brown.
-If your Stafford and/or PLUS Loans are not in good standing, then Brown will not replace your loss in federal student aid with any increase to your institutional funding above your standard eligibility.
+If you have had a Federal Direct and/or PLUS Loan in the past, each must be in good standing so that you may receive federal student aid upon your return to Brown.
+If your Federal Direct and/or PLUS Loans are not in good standing, then Brown will not replace your loss in federal student aid with any increase to your institutional funding above your standard eligibility.
 This means that your full financial aid would not be met by your financial aid award.

 Although readmission decisions are rendered by the Office of the Dean of the College, the Office of Financial Aid independently determines a student’s aid eligibility.
 If you were admitted to Brown prior to the Class of 2007, please view Brown’s financial aid policies and contact the Office Financial Aid for more information about your aid eligibility.

 If you are a traditional student admitted to Brown with or after the Class of 2007 who is being readmitted after a leave, you must reapply for financial aid by the later of 30 days after your readmission notification or the following dates.
 Failure to meet the appropriate financial aid deadlines may result in a decrease to your financial aid award, so your full financial need may not be met by the financial aid package.

 March 15th prior to the academic year for which you wish to be considered for University Assistance.

 RUE students who fail to meet the deadline will not be considered for scholarship assistance until the following academic year.

 Q. What must I submit in order to complete my application for financial aid upon return from a leave of absence?

 A. The financial aid application requirements for readmitted students are no different than the standard requirements.